-Few companies can match Microsoft’s cybersecurity investments.
-From day one, Microsoft applied their high standards to Teams.
-It paid off.
-The news didn’t report “Zoom-bombing” style stories about Teams meetings – because they didn’t happen.
+Few companies can match the investment Microsoft has poured into building cybersecurity into their solutions.
+When the question of Microsoft Teams security vs Zoom’s security comes up, Microsoft Teams is the clear winner.
+Case in point: The news didn’t report “Zoom-bombing” style stories about Teams meetings – because they didn’t happen.
 Microsoft made it too difficult for pranksters or nefarious actors to gain access to meetings.
 That’s the level of protection you want for your business communications.

 Tip from our security experts: Turn on multifactor authentication

 It tightens security around your chats, documents and meetings.
 If you are unsure of how to turn this on or what other security features you should be using, set up a call with an IT partner who provides cloud IT consulting services.

 Documents uploaded in Teams are scanned for malware using Advanced Threat Protection.
 Malicious files are automatically blocked, keeping your organization secure.

 To access this level of security in Slack, you need to use an external app integration.